 What are the cost estimates of a new railroad crossing?

-While no hard numbers can be determined until we learn if the City has been awarded federal grant money, and a determination will be made as to where it will be located.
+No hard numbers can be determined until a determination will be made as to where it will be located.

 - Planning: $1.4M